 BRUNSWICK, GA (October 1, 2019) – Organizers of the eleventh annual “GA/FL Football Weekend Community Beach Sweep” are seeking volunteers to help with the community litter removal endeavor.
 On the morning of Saturday, November 2nd, community members and volunteers will assist officials in removing St. Simons Island beach litter left behind by pre-game merriment.

 Each year on the day before the annual Georgia/Florida football game, 8,000+ football fans gather in a small area on St. Simons Island’s East Beach.
 Waste left behind such as foam coolers, beverage cans and bottles can easily end up in the ocean and become a threat to marine life without intense cleanup efforts.

 Students and football fans enjoying the St. Simons beaches are encouraged to “stash their trash” in the provided beach trash and recycling containers and to refrain from using plastic foam and glass products.

-“On this high-volume weekend, fans, civic clubs, church groups, youth groups, businesses and individuals are all invited and encouraged to come out and help keep our Georgia beaches litter-free,” said King-Badyna.
+“On this high-volume weekend, fans, civic clubs, church groups, youth groups, businesses and individuals are all invited and encouraged start their game day traditions by helping keep our Georgia beaches litter-free,” said King-Badyna.
 “This is an opportunity for community members to assist our County government, make a big difference in our own back yard and help keep our coast healthy.”

 For more information or to participate, please contact Keep Golden Isles Beautiful at email@example.com or 912/ 279-1490.
 Come be a part of this good “clean” fun!